 Growing up on a farm in middle Georgia, my cousins and I ran wild every summer.
-We clambered up and down trees, spent hours wading in the creeks and generally found any excuse to stay outside until well after dark.
+We clambered up and down trees and spent hours wading in the creek, looking for any excuse to stay outside until well after dark.

-The catfish was always fried, of course, as was any other fish, including the salmon patties made from canned salmon or ocean perch from the frozen blue box.
-Even if we went out to a restaurant, which was a rare occurrence, if someone ordered fish it was always fried.
+Of course, the catfish and any other fish were always fried, including the salmon patties made from canned salmon or ocean perch from the frozen blue box.
+Even if we went out to a restaurant, which was a rare occurrence, if someone ordered fish, it was always fried.

-I still enjoy fried catfish and salmon patties (can do without the perch) but my preference these days is for grilled or broiled fish.
-I love this recipe, as it adds a crisp crust, with a bite from the horseradish and the savory rosemary, and just enough lemon to lend a subtle citrusy tang.
-You can use almost any type fish: salmon, trout, mahi-mahi, tilapia or even catfish.
+I still enjoy fried catfish and salmon patties (I can do without the perch), but my preference these days is for grilled or broiled fish.
+I love this recipe, as it adds a crisp crust, with a bite from horseradish and savory rosemary and just enough lemon to lend a subtle citrusy tang.
+You can use almost any type of fish: salmon, trout, mahi-mahi, or even catfish.
 I made it with trout because that’s what I had.

 Lucy